worldviewer/react-worldviewer-prototype/README.md

 *"For citizens who want to take part in the democratic processes of a technological society, all the science they need to know about is controversial..."*

-- From the Preface to *The Golem - What You Should Know About Science*, by Harry M. Collins and Trevor Pinch
+(From the Preface to <a href="https://www.amazon.com/Golem-Should-About-Science-Classics/dp/1107604656/">*The Golem - What You Should Know About Science*</a>, by Harry M. Collins and Trevor Pinch)

+The <a href="https://plus.google.com/collection/Yhn4Y">Controversies of Science G+ collection</a> has several aims which are all directed at improving the way that people think and talk about science.

-The <a href="https://plus.google.com/collection/Yhn4Y">Controversies of Science G+ collection</a> is intended as a social network which aims to teach critical thinking in the sciences by immersing non-specialists into a number of complex scientific debates involving opposing worldviews.
-It is modeled on current critical thinking in International Baccalaureate literature classes.
+The project will evolve into a social network which aims to teach critical thinking in the sciences by immersing non-specialists into a variety of historical and even ongoing complex scientific debates involving opposing worldviews.
+This approach is inspired by current critical thinking instruction in International Baccalaureate literature classes.

-It will double as a systematic effort to crowdsource information about scientific controversies, introducing a new form of science journalism intended to better help people to use science as a tool for thinking.
+The project will double as a systematic effort to crowdsource information about scientific controversies, by encouraging people to track the success or failure of controversial or challenged claims in the sciences.
+In this regard, TCoS will introduce a new form of participatory science journalism intended to better help people to use science as a tool for thinking.

-A third goal is to teach the patterns of scientific controversies and methods for formulating a personalized independent worldview in the sciences.
-The premise is that this will support laypeople and specialists out of their domain seeking to navigate some novel complex scientific claim, and reduce susceptibility to weak or pseudoscientific claims.
+A third goal is to teach the patterns of scientific controversies and methods for refining a personalized, independent worldview in the sciences.
+The premise is that this will support laypeople and specialists out of their domain seeking to navigate some novel complex scientific claim where the experts have been challenged.
+There is reason to believe that this approach can as a consequence reduce peoples' susceptibility to weak or pseudoscientific claims.

-There is significant literature which supports the controversy-first approach to science education.
+There is significant literature which supports the controversy-first approach to science education -- a fundamentally constructivist approach.
+This approach contrasts sharply with positivist efforts to demarcate good from bad science, insofar as the demarcation is more distributed between the individual and experts.
 A good place to start is this recent article here:

 *<a href="https://medicalxpress.com/news/2017-03-dialogue-boost-critical.html">"Examining an issue as a debate or dialogue between two sides helps people apply deeper, more sophisticated reasoning</a>, according to new research published in Psychological Science, a journal of the Association for Psychological Science."*

+While the original G+ collection has already demonstrated some successes towards these objectives, one of the most challenging aspects of teaching critical thinking is to motivate people to *want* to learn about alternative worldviews in the sciences -- a subject matter whose dry text-based format generally dissuades widespread interest.
+The idea behind this current prototype is to ...

+- (1) enable the participatory aspects -- the crowdsourcing;
+- (2) to reduce through visualizations the cognitive load that the text-based approaches lead to;
+- (3) to identify an instructional technique that feels more like entertainment than education; and
+- (4) to identify a format for scientific controversies which is designed from scratch to support this niche's specific needs.

 A far more detailed explanation of the problem this project is solving is explained after the prototype description.